shafihaque7/Day-and-Night-Curve/README.md

-Overview
+**Overview

-This program shows the day and night curve on a mercator projection of earth
+This program shows the day and night curve on a mercator projection of earth.
+It uses java, awt, swing components.

-Installation
+**Installation

 On Unix(Mac and linux)
 Type javac -cp .:jcalendar-1.4.jar *.java